Pratt Institute: Athletics

 Pratt was awarded full Division III membership in the National Collegiate Athletic Association (NCAA) on September 1, 2022.

-The Cannoneers joined the Atlantic East Conference (AEC) in the 2024–25 academic year and are the only New York institution in the seven-member league.
+The Cannoneers joined the Atlantic East Conference (AEC) in the 2024–25 academic year, and are the only New York institution in the seven-member league.

 Pratt sponsors 14 NCAA intercollegiate programs and is a member of the Coast to Coast Conference (C2C), with men's volleyball being a member of the Colonial States Athletic Conference (CSAC).
 Pratt began its transition to NCAA Division III with an exploratory season in 2018–19, which was rewarded with provisional membership the following year.

+The Cannoneers previously competed in the Coast to Coast Athletic Conference (C2C) from 2020–21 to 2023–24 and in the American Collegiate Athletic Association (ACAA) during their NCAA Division III exploratory status from 2018–19 to 2019–20.

 Facilities

-Designed by Ezra Ehrenkranz and Daniel Tully and constructed in 1974, the Activity Resource Center, or simply known as "The ARC", is the main hub for Pratt Athletics and Recreation.
-The ARC boasts several courts for recreational and competitive activities, a fitness and performance room, a multi-use studio room, a 200-meter indoor track, a boxing and functional fitness area, and over 41,000 square feet of open event space for special occurrences.
+Designed by Ezra Ehrenkranz and Daniel Tully and constructed in 1974, the Activity Resource Center is the main hub for Pratt Athletics and Recreation.
+The ARC boasts several courts for recreational and competitive activities, a fitness and performance room, a multi-use studio room, a 200-meter indoor track, a boxing and functional fitness area, and over 41,000 square feet of open event space.

-It also previously hosted the annual Colgate Games, the nation's largest amateur track series for girls from elementary school through college.
+It previously hosted the annual Colgate Games, the nation's largest amateur track series for girls from elementary school through college.